A photography workshop through wild Mongolia

 From Ulaanbaatar we will fly to western Mongolia.
 This is the region of the nomadic/rural Kazakh people, and also traditional Eagle hunters.
 In this region we will explore the place and its people.
 While in the region we will respectfully and responsibly visit some local families – including eagle hunters! – sleep in traditional gers (like a yurt), and take in the countryside (think: mountains, valleys, peaks, rivers, lakes, and more).
 We will respectfully learn about the culture and take in cultural events like music, throat singers, dancing, the eagle hunters, and various nomadic practices.

 2019 was a smashing success.
-Sign up below if you want to be first to know for 2020!
+Apply below if you want to be part of 2021!

 Is this trip difficult?